 The San Josef River Heritage Park is such a beautiful little place.
 There are plenty of spots to camp, most are equipped with tables and fire pits, there is no water here so bring in what you need.
 For dishes and washing, you can get water from the creek located on-site.

-The campground is up the San Josef River from San Josef Bay, there is a small boat launch here for kayaks, canoes and car topper boats.
+The campground is up the San Josef River from San Josef Bay, there is a small boat launch here for kayaks, canoes, and car topper boats.
 The river is tidal at this point so plan on a high tide launch and return.
-Camping at the park is by first-come, first-serve basis.
+Camping at the park is on a first-come, first-serve basis.